mhpi/generic_deltamodel/docs/configuration_files.md

 </br>

-## Initializing Configuration Files in *dMG*
+## Initializing Configuration Files in *𝛿MG*

 Configuration file managment is handled by the Hydra config manager (see above).
 Essentially, at the start of a model experiment, Hydra will load configs into a single Python dictionary object of all settings that can be accessed throughout the framework.

-You can see this demonstrated in the main dMG run file, `./generic_deltamodel/src/dmg/__main__.py`, at the start of the main function we call the decorator
+You can see this demonstrated in the main 𝛿MG run file, `./generic_deltamodel/src/dmg/__main__.py`, at the start of the main function we call the decorator

 ```python
 @hydra.main(